 You can expect your attic fan to last between 10 - 15 years before needing its motor replaced.
 At Haas & Sons, we provide a 1-year labor warranty with our installations so that if there is a manufacturer's defect, we can replace it at no cost to you.
 The GAF Master Flow attic fans we install all come with a limited 10-year manufacturer warranty so if your motor happens to go out on year 5, there would only be the cost of labor to replace.

 Longer Life For Your Roof

 Did you know that reducing the temperature in the attic can actually extend the life of your roof?
-During the summer, your shingles bear high temperatures on the outside while withstanding hot air underneath.
+During the summer, any local roofer in Maryland knows your shingles bear high temperatures on the outside while withstanding hot air underneath.
 Over time, this constant exposure can cause asphalt shingles to curl at the edges, split or become brittle.
 An attic fan system can change that.

 An attic fan or whole house fan can increase your comfort, save on electric bills and extend the life of your roof.
 What’s not to like?
 Newer models also run more quietly than the house-shaking versions in some older houses.
 Consult with a professional on the proper fans to use and best practices for installation so you can really bring on the cool!

 A whole-house fan typically generates about 10% to 15% of the power that a central air conditioner does.
 When evenings are cool, it’s simple to lower the temperature of your dwelling with a whole-house fan — sometimes in less than an hour - as well as lowering your electricity bills.